|The Green Papers|

-June 2020 (presumably): Second Tier State Convention.
-Exact date is not specified.
+Saturday 6 June 2020: Second Tier State Convention.
 The State Convention delegates elect the District, Pledged PLEO, and At-Large National Convention Delegates.

 Section III.
 A. b.
 3. b.
-(3) [pages 10 and 11] read "State Convention Proportional System ...
+(3) [pages 11 and 12] read "State Convention Proportional System ...
 Presidential preference vote."
 This implies that there may be more the 1 Presidential Preference Vote.
 One in the County Caucus and another at the State Convention.
 This violates DNC Delegate Selection Rules Rule 2.
-K. 5 [page 5] Requiring that the allocation of all national delegates, be locked in at the final expression of preference at the first determining step...."bIn addition, on page 11 the a threshold of 5.882% is mentioned which is different from the DNC approved 15%.
+K. 5 [page 5] Requiring that the allocation of all national delegates, be locked in at the final expression of preference at the first determining step...."In addition, on page 12 the a threshold of 5.882% is mentioned which is different from the DNC approved 15%.

 The remaining 4 National Convention delegates consist of